Kong/developer.konghq.com/app/_how-tos/import-an-api-spec-as-a-document.md

   q: How do I create a design document from an existing API spec?
   a: In your Insomnia workspace, click **Import**, choose between importing from a file, a URL, or your clipboard, and click **Scan**.

+faqs:
+  - q: Can I import a GraphQL API spec in Insomnia?
+    a: Yes.
+For Insomnia to autodetect that your spec is in GraphQL format, the path must be `/graphql`, the method must be `POST`, the request body must be application/json and must contain a property query with the type string, and the response body must be application/json.

 prereqs:
   inline:
     - title: API specification